Our Team

 Email: kbower1@jhu.edu

 As a Communications Coordinator, Tomozia Graves is responsible for executing and monitoring the Urban Health Institute's (UHI) communications strategies.
-Further, she will be responsible for managing UHI's marketing communications in order to help advance the mission and goals of the organization.
+Further, she is responsible for managing UHI's marketing communications to help advance the mission and goals of the organization.

-Prior to joining the UHI team, Tomozia worked for Harford Community College (HCC) in advising and for My College Success Network (MCSN) where she supported, empowered, and encouraged minority students.
-To further support students on their academic journey, Tomozia co-created the Mentoring Program at HCC.
-She holds an A.A. in Communications from HCC, a B.S. in Communication Studies with a minor in Business Communications from Towson University, and is now pursuing her M.S. in Communication Management from Towson University.
+Prior to joining the UHI team, Tomozia gained valuable experience in Student Affairs at Harford Community College.
+Her responsibilities primarily centered around the promotion of student services through various communication channels, with a particular focus on social media outreach.
+Additionally, she directly engaged with students and provided guidance in the areas of advising and within the My College Success Network (MCSN), where she dedicated herself to supporting, empowering, and motivating minority students.
+In a bid to further enhance the academic journey of students, Tomozia played a pivotal role in establishing the Mentoring Program at HCC.
+Her educational background includes an A.A. in Communications from HCC, a B.S. in Communication Studies with a minor in Business Communications, and an M.S. in Communication Management, all earned from Towson University.

 Email: tgrave18@jhu.edu